NehaSingh2021/Documentation/index.md

 Deployment process for defect detection for each plant is given in Fig 1.23.

 ## Creating SO files
-To create SO files follow the instructions given in How to use Yolo as DLL and SO Libraries.
+To create SO files follow the instructions given in <a href="https://github.com/AlexeyAB/darknet#how-to-use-yolo-as-dll-and-so-libraries" target="_blank">How to use Yolo as DLL and SO Libraries</a>.
 ```
 -On Linux
 -using build.sh or